microsoft/dev-proxy/specs/plugins.md

 ### Request

 The event is fired when the proxy intercepts an HTTP request.Implementers should check the ResponseState on the suppied event args and the url the request is targeting against the set of urlsToWatch supplied during registration to determine if their plugin logic should execute.

 An helper method is provided on the event args object can be used like so: `e.ShouldExecute(this.urlsToWatch))`

-### Request

-This event is fired when the proxy intercepts an HTTP request.Implementers should check the ResponseState on the suppied event args and the url the request is targeting against the set of urlsToWatch supplied during registration to determine if their plugin logic should execute.

-An helper method is provided on the event args object can be used like so: `e.ShouldExecute(this.urlsToWatch))`